 - Teach table manners.
 Proper etiquette obviously includes table manners, so start teaching your children the basics from a very early age.
 Use age-appropriate lessons and reward them for following the rules.

 - Correct him or her on the spot.
 Very young children often times don't realize what they are doing.
-For example, if you are speaking with a friend, your child might thing it's okay to interrupt you.
+For example, if you are speaking with a friend, your child might think it's okay to interrupt you.
 Beg your friend's pardon and let your child know that his or her interruption is inappropriate.
 Do this for any infraction your child commits.
 Make sure you use sensitivity in these types of situations.
 If you have an overly sensitive child, you might want to excuse yourself and speak with him or her privately.

 - Speak well.
 Speech habits are so important.
 Often parents may sabotage their children's speech patterns by using language they don't want their children to mimic.
 Again, this is an area in which you need to model the correct behavior.
 Unless you want your child to speak in a sloppy, slang-ridden way, be well-spoken yourself.

 - Lose the prejudices.
 Your children are going to model your biases.
 If you hold strong opinions about a particular group or person, you should not make this a public point.
-Teach your children to judge a person by their character and not race, gender, religion, or nationality.
+Teach your children to judge a person by their character and not their race, gender, religion, or nationality.